The chill of winter is in the air, and that means there is one thing on your kids' minds: snow!

 Food is your body’s fuel, and sometimes your diet can fuel healing faster than others:

-Make 2018 the year to KEEP your weight loss resolutions!
+Make this the year to KEEP your weight loss resolutions!

 Handwashing is important year-round, but it often does double-duty during winter months when colds and flu are rampant.